 ANNOUNCEMENT: M4s should plan on applying at least eight months prior to their proposed start date at Centro Medico Humberto Parra.
 M1 applications for June and/or July are due no later than November 13, 2013

-Feinberg School of Medicine (FSM) medical students may apply to complete a 4-8 week rotation for elective credit in International Health at the outpatient clinic located in Palacios, Bolivia, about 90 kilometers from Santa Cruz.
+Feinberg School of Medicine (FSM) medical students may apply to complete a 4-8 week rotation for elective credit in International Health at the free outpatient clinic located in Palacios, Bolivia, about 90 kilometers from Santa Cruz.
 Students and residents will be exposed to an environment that lacks the technical advances they may be accustomed to in the U.S. and will develop skills and knowledge on infectious diseases not generally encountered in the US.
 Rotations may also be made at the municipal hospital and another nearby clinic in Santa Cruz.
 A high level of Spanish fluency is required.

 Dates: M4s may apply to visit the clinic at any time during the year, while M1s may visit during the summer months, space permitting.

 How to Apply: Complete the Online Application